 About Utah Corporate Incentives

-The Utah Legislature has authorized economic development incentives in the form of post-performance tax rebates.
+The Utah Legislature has authorized economic development incentives in the form of post-performance tax credits.
 Eligible companies work with the Utah Governor’s Office of Economic Development to outline specific performance criteria.
 Once GOED confirms those criteria have been met, according to statute (U.C.A.
 63N-2-106(2)), companies can receive a refund of up to 30% of the state taxes they paid for up to 20 years.
-The contract with the state is post-performance; it only provides a state tax rebate if the company meets its obligations.
+The contract with the state is post-performance; it only provides a state tax credit if the company meets its obligations.